From Surfing to Parenting, Engineer Builds Life of Freedom – and Wealth – with Copywriting

 Engineer

-How They Got Her First Client:
+How He Got His First Client:

 He landed his first freelance client from a job board.